smwarsh/100-days-of-code/log.md

 ### Day 30: September 10, 2018

-**Today's Progress**: Edited Thrift to integrate the code example from @cjaredm.
-Credited him.
-Wrote a display function.
-Made a calendar plan with small steps for the next week and a half.
-Went through 2 FreeCodeCamp ES6 challenges.
+**Today's Progress**: I edited Thrift to integrate the code example from @cjaredm.
+I credited him.
+I wrote a display function.
+I made a calendar plan with small steps for the next week and a half.
+I went through 2 FreeCodeCamp ES6 challenges.

 **Time Spent Coding**: 1h 2m